This website — its models, collections, and presentation — are a project of Dr. Randall Grayson.

 - I’ve read over 4000 short stories (from classic to modern), and have collected 100 favorites into a personal anthology by theme, which will one day be published.

 - I have held 32 jobs and have worked since I was 12 years old.
-Some of my less typically professional jobs include: massage therapist in fitness club, direct-care worker with autistics, computer systems engineer, training coordinator and crisis manager, camp counselor, crew on a hundred-year-old tall ship (I fell 8 stories from the upper yard into the ocean and survived.
-Think this), mattress mover, office associate, computer applications instructor, program evaluation research with massage, street artist with balloon animals, hypnotist, Pizza Hut delivery driver (was once invited to a Wiccan ceremony while delivering a pizza), cowboy on a ranch, landscaper, software sales person, house painter, and sheep shearer.
+Some of my less typical jobs include: massage therapist in fitness club, direct-care worker with autistics, computer systems engineer, training coordinator and crisis manager, camp counselor, crew on a hundred-year-old tall ship, mattress mover, office associate, computer applications instructor, program evaluation research with massage, street artist with balloon animals, hypnotist, Pizza Hut delivery driver (was once invited to a Wiccan ceremony while delivering a pizza), cowboy on a ranch, landscaper, software sales person, house painter, and sheep shearer.

 As an Amazon Associate, we earn from qualifying purchases.
 When you click a book link and buy a book, we earn a commission.
 This helps us pay the bills, so thank you for following our recommendations!